Israel Electric Corporation

 The company is the sole integrated electric utility in the State of Israel.
 Its installed generating capacity represents about 75% of the total electricity production capacity in the country.
 It transmits and distributes substantially all the electricity used in Israel, including power generated by other producers.
 The State of Israel owns approximately 99.85% of the company.

 History

+Rutenberg Concession controversy

-After British forces conquered Palestine, they had to deal with conflicting demands rooted in Ottoman rule.
+After British forces conquered Israel, they had to deal with conflicting demands rooted in Ottoman rule.
 For example, on 27 January 1914, the city of Jerusalem had granted a Greek citizen, Euripides Mavromatis, concessions for the supply of water, electricity, and the construction of a tramway system in the city.
 Work under these concessions had not begun and by the end of the war the British occupying forces refused to recognize their validity.